GRrHaG/AutoUpdater/README.md

        typing "crontab -e" in terminal
        write on the bottom of the file: */5 * * * * bash -lc [YOUR AUTOUPDATER PATH]/GRrHaG_AutoUpdater.sh
              example : */5 * * * * bash -lc /home/pi/ft_userdata/tools/GRrHaG_AutoUpdater.sh
-       use ctrl+o for save crontab and ctrl+x for quit crontab
+       use ctrl+o for save crontab , press ENTER for validated and ctrl+x for quit crontab

+# Change the access permissions of Autoupdater  :
        cd [YOUR AUTOUPDATER PATH]
        chmod +x GRrHaG_AutoUpdater.sh